-However, the renewed top management and the organizational reshaping of the Company, of the sales area in particular, has ushered in new ideas and opportunities that have already been reflected in the 2019-2022 Business Plan.
-The Group intends to gradually reassert its editorial leadership role in the business-financial world, addressing business stakeholders in particular, with projects to expand its content range, pushing strongly in the direction of digital and B2B services, and expanding its customer base to new customer segments currently untapped by its products.
+Against this backdrop, the renewed top management of the Company and the overall organizational reshaping completed in first half 2019, have nevertheless ushered in new ideas and opportunities that have already been reflected in the 2019-2022 Business Plan.
+The Group has identified a series of commercial actions and the development of new products and market segments considered effective to counter the market trend and to reassert its editorial leadership role in the business-financial world, addressing business stakeholders in particular, with projects to expand its content range, pushing strongly in the direction of digital and B2B services, and expanding its customer base to new customer segments currently untapped by its products.

-The goal set for 2019 will focus on the recovery of profitability, achieved also through cost containment actions and greater operating efficiency, while guaranteeing appropriate business investments to support revenue and in technologies enabling new operating and business models, while maintaining adequate financial balance.
+The goal set for 2019 focuses on the recovery of profitability, achieved also through cost containment actions and greater operating efficiency, while guaranteeing appropriate business investments to support revenue and in technologies enabling new operating and business models, while maintaining adequate financial balance.